open-quantum-safe/oqs-demos/chromium/README.md

 Note: In order to avoid certificate warnings, you need to [download the test site certificate](https://test.openquantumsafe.org/CA.crt) using the newly-built chromium.
 Then click the "..."
 Control extensions button in the top-right window corner of your newly built Chromium browser, select "Settings", click on "Privacy and Security" in the newly opened window on the left, click on "Security" in the window pane on the right, scroll down and click on "Manage certificates", click on the "Certificates" tab in the newly opened screen, click on "Import" near the top of the newly opened pane and click on the "Downloads" folder on the file selector window that opens.
 Then double-click on "CA.crt" and check the box next to "Trust this certificate for identifying websites" and finally click "OK".

 \* For an explanation of why Chromium supports only a subset of key-exchange algorithms by default, consult [OQS-BoringSSL's Implementation Notes wiki page](https://github.com/open-quantum-safe/boringssl/wiki/Implementation-Notes).

+### Shipping binary

+If all steps outlined above have been successfully executed, one can extract a standalone binary distribution by running `tar czvf chromium-binary.tgz -T ~/git/oqs-demos/chromium/chromium-tar-files.txt` within the directory `<CHROMIUM_ROOT>/out/Default` and moving the resulting `tgz` archive to a suitable machine with all UI components for execution.